Optimal enzyme rhythms in cells: Principles of optimal adaptation

+The theory of optimal enzyme rhythms extends this to periodic behaviour and provides analytical formulae that suggest a portrayal relationship between network structure, a meaningful order of processes, and optimal enzyme phases and amplitudes.
+Now we found similar phenomena for enzyme rhythms: optimal rhythms show coordinated patterns, and their phase shifts portray the order of metabolic reactions in the network. \co{mention example ``repressilator'': portrayal of dynamic resonance in regulation?}}

-\myparagraph{Strategies for enzyme rhythmic behaviour} Any enzyme rhythm in a metabolic system will evoke dynamic behaviour, and will thus provide opportunities for further adaptations.
-For example, a peak in one enzyme activity will create time-shifted peaks in metabolite levels, and during these peaks, other enzymes will be able to work more efficiently.
-The same will be true for a sequence of such peaks or for an enzyme rhythm.
-Whenever some coordinated enzyme behaviour provides a way to increase fitness, there will be an incentive for cells to show this behaviour.
+\co{WO?
+Any enzyme change in a metabolic system evokes a dynamic metabolite profile, which provides opportunities for further enzyme adaptation; this additional enzyme adaptation will change the metabolite profile again, and so on.
+An activity peak of one enzyme creates time-shifted peaks in downstream metabolites (and possibly drops in upstream metabolites). during these peaks, other enzymes can work more efficiently.
+(PEAK, and so on ..)
+The same things holds for a sequence of enzyme peaks or for a sine-wave enzyme rhythm.
+Whenever cells can improve their fitness by some coordinated enzyme behaviour, there is an incentive to realise this behaviour.} \co{WO? case of Portrayal (similar to uri's / edda's substrate step case): (dynamics forward: peaks follow! leads to protrayal! however, this is obscured by global optimality (infinite series!)}